Rolakamin/Customer-Satisfaction-Analysis/README.md

 - What is the overall customer satisfaction rate across all service areas?
 - How do customers rate their experience with delivery, food quality, and delivery speed?
-- What percentage of customers are satisfied, neutral, or dissatisfied across each service category?
+- What is the distribution of customer responses regarding order accuracy?
 - What is the relationship between order accuracy and customer satisfaction?
 - Which service factor (delivery experience, food quality, or delivery speed) has the greatest influence on customer satisfaction?
 - How many customers did not provide responses, and what impact does this have on the analysis?